Commercial Real Estate Commission Tracking: How It Works and What to Look For

 Enter Fee Method “By Amount” and Fee Amount

-And here how the numbers have changed considering Co-Broker’s and Analyst’s fees together with Expenses:
+And here is how the numbers have changed considering Co-Broker’s and Analyst’s fees together with Expenses:

-Example #3: Real Estate Deal Calculation with Inside Brokers’ and Analysts’ Commissions
+Example #3: Commercial Real Estate Deal Calculation with Inside Brokers’ and Analysts’ Commissions

-In this example you may one more multiple commission calculation scenario inside a particular deal.
+In this example, you may have one more multiple commission calculation scenario inside a particular deal.
 The beginning is the same, to start the calculations you need to enter financial information of the deal, then add Inside Brokers’ and Analysts’ fees.

 1. Open Deal record,